• OFFICERS

 Lucy Paige, Sugarloaf Key; visual artist-acrylic and mixed media

-MaryCarlin Porter, Key West; Arts Patron, past Arts Council Board Member, Keys Choral Arts member, retired Advanced Practice Registered Nurse
+MaryCarlin Porter, Key West; arts patron, past Arts Council Board Member, Keys Choral Arts member, retired Advanced Practice Registered Nurse

 Dr. Betty Powell-Klimock, Summerland Key; retired psychiatrist, portrait artist, member of Lower Keys Artists Network, arts advocate